Code-Institute-Submissions/latinmix-fitness/README.md

 #### Typography
 Headings will follow the logo font-family “Abhaya Libre” with slight increased letter spacing for better readability.
 All other text will be set to font-family “Open Sans”.
+Default fall-back font-family: "sans-Serif".

 ## Features *// currently planned features – section to be reviewed during implementation*
 On **every page** there is a Navigation Bar pinned at the top of the page.
 - On the left side, the LatinMix Fitness logo linking back to the home page.
 - On the right, will pe provided links to Home, Classes (with dropdown), Plans and Contact pages.
-- On the mobile, the Menu will be collapsed to a button.
+- On the mobile, the Menu will be collapsed to a button (burger symbol)

 On **every page** there is a Footer at the very bottom of the content.
 - The footer will have the business contact information and social media icons (Facebook, Instagram and LinkedIn) linking back to their business pages.
-- It also gives the option to register to the Newsletter with your Name and Email.

 On the **Home** page:
 - At the top, full width hero image and inviting text.
-There will also be a button to "Contact Us" and book a class.
+- Below the hero image, a small compeling "About Us" section.
-- Below the Hero Image, there is the “Our classes” section.
+- Below the "About Us", there is the “Our classes” section.
 Four images spaced evenly on the page representing each style.
-2 side by side on mobile, 4 side by side on widerscreens.
+2 side by side on tablet, 4 side by side on wider screens.
   * On mobile and tablet, next to each image there are the dates the classes are available and the link to Class page.
   * On web, text is invisible and on hover-over, the card flips showing the dates the classes are available and the link to Class page.
   * The entire card is clickable to redirect to the Class page.
 - Below the “Our classes” section, there is the “Find your Plan” call to action.
 This will link to the Plans page.
+- Below "Find your Plan", a small gallery to reinforce business credibility.
 - The last section of the Home page is the “Where to find us”.
 This will be an embedded google maps with pinned address of facility.

 On each **Class** page: